-The names of the Directors, their independence, qualifications and experience are stated on pp. 15 along with the term of office held by each.
+The names of the directors, their independence, qualifications and experience are stated on pp. 12 to 16 along with the term of office held by each.

 The Board believes that the interests of all Shareholders are best served by:

 - Directors having the appropriate skills, experience and contacts within the Company's industry, - The Company striving to have a number of Directors being independent as defined in the ASX Corporate Governance Guidelines, - Some major Shareholders being represented on the Board.